 Classroom groups that use the playground will have a maximum of twelve people (children and teachers combined).
 This group of twelve will stay in their playground area to avoid mixing with the other groups.

-The entire playground will have a maximum of 56 people, divided into groups (with physical barriers) that must never exceed twelve people.
+The entire playground will have a maximum of 56 people, divided into groups that must never exceed twelve people.

 General cleaning and disinfecting